⌨️

 • in the game, movement skills are placed on the same hotkeys for different characters

-• in other cases, keys discussed in chapter 5 are placed in the same location across layers
+• in other cases, keys discussed in 5 are placed in the same location across layers